tommy-kay/tommy-kay.github.io/_posts/2025-08-18-scriptCTF2025-Forensics-OffByOne.md

 Extracting that data is as easy as selecting the right channel.
 Here's an example for `StegOnline`:
 ![Extracting Blue 0](/assets/images/scriptCTF2025/scriptctf2025-2.png)

-Highlighted top hex data, including all trailing zeros of the hex sequence and a few extra hex characters, should be enough:
+Highlighted `Hex (Accurate)` data, including all trailing zeros of the additional hex sequence and a few extra hex characters, should be enough:

 ![Hex data](/assets/images/scriptCTF2025/scriptctf2025-3.png)
 <br><br>

 ### 4. Constructing new QR code

-To build the new QR code leading to the flag, a script is needed that:
+A Python script is needed to build the new QR code leading to the flag.
+The script:
 - Takes the extracted hex data and converts it to a binary string
-- Trims trailing binary characters until the total length of the string is a perfect square (as QR codes are square)
+- Trims trailing binary characters until the total length of the binary string is a perfect square (as QR codes are square)
-- Creates a black and white image where 1s are black pixels and 0s are white pixels of the QR code
+- Creates a black-and-white image where `1`s are black pixels and `0`s are white pixels of the QR code
-- Scales up and displays the new QR code with the flag
+- Scales up and displays the new QR code leading to the flag

 ```python
 from PIL import Image